 - For rolling: gluten-free flour blend

-- For brushing tops: Extra olive oil OR melted butter
+- For brushing tops: olive oil or melted butter

 To bake gluten-free fadge, preheat oven to 400 F. Line a large baking sheet with parchment paper or lightly grease with cooking spray.

 Measure and blend dry ingredients in a small bowl.
 In a mixing bowl, blend mashed potatoes, egg, and olive oil or melted butter.
 Add dry ingredients and mix until combined.

 Turn the fadge dough out onto a lightly gluten-free floured cutting board.
-Roll or press the fadge dough with hands to 1/2-inch thickness.
+Roll or press the fadge dough with hands into 1/2-inch thickness.

 Use a round biscuit cutter to shape the fadge cakes or cut them with a knife in any shape you like.
 Place them on a parchment paper-lined baking sheet.

 Brush with olive oil or melted butter and bake in preheated oven for about 20 minutes.
-After baking for 15 minutes, remove baking sheet from oven and turn the fadge over so that both sides brown evenly.
+After baking for 15 minutes, remove the baking sheet from the oven and turn the fadge over so that both sides brown evenly.
 Serve warm.

 To pan-fry fadge rather than baking, add about 2 tablespoons of olive oil to a large skillet and heat over a medium burner.
 Add fadge and fry each side until golden brown.